icecube/OMSim/README.md

 - [Radioactive decays](https://icecube.github.io/OMSim/group__radioactive.html): simulates radioactive decays within the glass of the pressure vessel and the PMT glass.
 Essential for understanding the primary background of optical modules.
 - [Supernova studies](https://icecube.github.io/OMSim/group__sngroup.html): used for the development of an improved SN trigger for IceCube using multi-PMT modules.

-Most users will likely utilize just one of these studies, meaning there's no need to compile all of them.
-If you wish to exclude certain studies from compilation, you can comment out the undesired ones in the CMakeLists.txt between lines 52-55 (where the **add_subdirectory** commands are located).
+### Customising Compilation
+To exclude certain studies from compilation, edit the master CMakeLists.txt file and comment out the unwanted `add_subdirectory()` calls before running CMake.